UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_05.md

 Notes:

-First we are going to drop the categorical variable `ocean_proximity`.
+First, we are going to drop the categorical variable `ocean_proximity`.

-Right now we only know how to build models with numerical data.
+Right now, we only know how to build models with numerical data.
 We will come back to categorical variables in module 6.

 But what do we do about the null values?
 Can we run a model with them?